 Liposuction of this and other areas are commonly performed in conjunction with each other.
 If you have experienced massive weight loss and are left with excess skin that extends down to your knee, a vertical incision from your groin to your knee along the inner surface of your thigh may be needed.

 If you also suffer from laxity in your outer thigh, Dr. Rod may recommend a body lift procedure instead of a thigh lift.
-Only by coming in to see Dr. Rod in a consultation at his Phoenix or Goodyear office can you know which procedure is right for you.
+Only by coming in to see Dr. Rod in a consultation at his Goodyear office can you know which procedure is right for you.

 Are you a Thigh Lift candidate?

 In general, candidates for a thigh lift are:

 - Phoenix individuals with excess soft tissue along the inner or medial thigh region and/or the outer thigh

 - Healthy individuals who do not have medical conditions that impair healing or increase risk of surgery

 - Individuals with a positive outlook and realistic goals for what thigh lift surgery can accomplish